turbot/steampipe-mod-gcp-compliance/cis_v200/docs/cis_overview.md

 - provide a clear security benefit; and
 - not inhibit the utility of the technology beyond acceptable means.

-### Level 2 (extends Level 1)
+### Level 2

 This profile extends the "Level 1" profile.
 Items in this profile exhibit one or more of the following characteristics:

-- are intended for environments or use cases where security is paramount
+- are intended for environments or use cases where security is more critical than manageability and usability
 - acts as defense in depth measure
-- may negatively inhibit the utility or performance of the technology.
+- may impact the utility or performance of the technology
+- may include additional licensing, cost, or addition of third party software